ZachHoppinen/phase-o-matic/README.md

 If you end up finding this repo useful consider citing this repo as:

-Keskinen, Z. (2023) Phase-o-matic: InSAR atmospheric delay calculations, https://github.com/ZachKeskinen/phase-o-matic/.
+Hoppinen, Z. (2023) Phase-o-matic: InSAR atmospheric delay calculations, https://github.com/ZachKeskinen/phase-o-matic/.
 DOI: 10.5281/zenodo.7926686

 and any use of the ERA5 data should include the ERA5 data citation: